 To address inconsistent implementation of ISO 20022 hampering the efficient processing of cross-border payments, the Roadmap directed the CPMI to develop, jointly with industry, a set of harmonised ISO 20022 requirements for use in cross-border payments.
 These data requirements were published in October 2023 and foster consistent end-to-end use of ISO 20022 in cross-border payments.
 These harmonised data requirements are intended to supplement existing usage guidelines and market practices to further harmonise the use of ISO 20022 and help the G20 achieve its speed, cost, and transparency targets.
 They are critical in supporting the implementation of other recommendations in this report, particularly the implementation of a revised FATF Recommendation 16 standard (Recommendation 4).
-Realising the benefits of harmonised ISO 20022 usage in cross-border payments depends on the widespread and consistent use of the CPMI data requirements (e.g. as network effects arise).
-National authorities should therefore encourage the adoption of these harmonised data

-Priority Action 8, "Finalising the ISO 20022 harmonisation requirements and promoting their real-world implementation," in FSB (2023a).
+&lt;sup>13 Priority Action 8, "Finalising the ISO 20022 harmonisation requirements and promoting their real-world implementation," in FSB (2023a).

-FSB (2020), Enhancing Cross-border Payments - Stage 1 report to the G20: technical background report, April.
+&lt;sup>14 FSB (2020), Enhancing Cross-border Payments - Stage 1 report to the G20: technical background report, April.
 FSB outreach to the private sector in 2023 noted that frictions can differ based on the payment rail used (e.g. SWIFT, remittance providers, credit card networks) and the identifier used to settle a transaction (e.g. American Banking Association (ABA) routing number vs. International Bank Account Number (IBAN)), among other factors.

-A CPMI survey conducted in late 2021 for ISO 20022 harmonisation indicated that 78% of the survey respondents (out of a total of 56 payment system operators in 38 jurisdictions) have either implemented or have concrete plans to implement ISO 20022 by 2025.
+&lt;sup>15 A CPMI survey conducted in late 2021 for ISO 20022 harmonisation indicated that 78% of the survey respondents (out of a total of 56 payment system operators in 38 jurisdictions) have either implemented or have concrete plans to implement ISO 20022 by 2025.

-CPMI (2023), Harmonised ISO 20022 data requirements for enhancing cross-border payments, October.
+&lt;sup>16 CPMI (2023), Harmonised ISO 20022 data requirements for enhancing cross-border payments, October.